alessandro-bertero/catcheR/README.md

 The following R functions require docker, since each of them opens a docker, computes the analysis inside of it to ensure reproducibility and then closes it.

 # Pipeline overview
+For a detalied explaination of all the functions, see the protocol in DOCUMENTATION.
 ![exploratory](DOCUMENTATION/1exploratoryanalysis.jpg)
 ![cellfiltering](DOCUMENTATION/cellfiltering.jpg)